NeuroJSON/jnifti/JNIfTI_specification.md

 - **Version**: 0.4
 - **Abstract**:

-> JNifTi is an extensible format for storage, interchange and processing of neuroimaging data.
+> JNIfTI is an extensible format for storage, interchange and processing of neuroimaging data.
 It is capable of storing all NIFTI-1 and NIFTI-2 formatted neuroimaging data, in the meantime, allows easy extensions and storage of non-array-based complex data structures and rich metadata using a simple syntax.
-Built upon the JData specification, a JNifTi file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
+Built upon the JData specification, a JNIfTI file has both a text-based interface using the JavaScript Object Notation (JSON) [RFC4627] format and a binary interface using the Universal Binary JSON (UBJSON) serialization format.
-A JNifTi file can be directly parsed by most existing JSON and UBJSON parsers.
+A JNIfTI file can be directly parsed by most existing JSON and UBJSON parsers.
 Advanced features include optional hierarchical data storage, image data grouping, data compression, streaming and encryption as permitted by JData data serialization framework.